mlochbaum/BQN/doc/windows.md

         {(5↕𝕩)≡⍉(3↕𝕩)}"abcdefg"

 In general, we need a more complicated transpose—swapping the first set of `≠𝕨` axes with the second set.
-Note again the use of Span, our slice-length to slice-number converter.
+Note again the use of [Span](logic.md), our slice-length to slice-number converter.

         {((5‿6¬2‿2)↕𝕩) ≡ 2‿3⍉(2‿2↕𝕩)} ↕5‿6‿7

 ## Applications

-Windows can be followed up with a reduction on each slice to give a windowed reduction.
+Windows can be followed up with a [reduction](fold.md#insert) on each slice to give a windowed reduction.
 Here we take running sums of 3 values.

-        +´˘3↕ ⟨2,6,0,1,4,3⟩
+        +˝˘3↕ ⟨2,6,0,1,4,3⟩

 A common task is to act on windows with an initial or final element so the total length stays the same.
-When using windows of length 2, the best way to accomplish this is with [shift functions](shift.md) like `«` or `»`.
+When using windows of length 2, the best way to accomplish this is with a [shift](shift.md) `«` or `»`.
 If the window length is longer or variable, then a trick with Windows works better: add the elements, and then use windows matching the original length.
-Here we invert `` +` ``, which requires we take pairwise differences starting at initial value 0.
+Here we invert Plus [Scan](scan.md) `` +` ``, which requires we take pairwise differences starting at initial value 0.

         -⟜(0»⊢) +` 3‿2‿1‿1

         (-˜˝≠↕0∾⊢) +` 3‿2‿1‿1

-With Windows, we can modify the 3-element running sum above to keep the length constant by starting with two zeros.
+With Windows, we can modify the 3-element running sum from before to keep the length constant by starting with two zeros.

         (+˝≠↕(2⥊0)⊸∾) ⟨2,6,0,1,4,3⟩